 WAIVER.—The Secretary may waive the application of paragraph (1)(B) with respect to a grant to an Indian Tribe, or otherwise reduce the portion of the share of the cost of an activity required to be paid by an Indian Tribe under such paragraph, if the Secretary determines that the Tribe does not have sufficient funds to pay such portion.

-Compatibility.—The Secretary may not award a grant under this section unless the Secretary determines that the activities to be carried out with the grant are compatible with this title and that the grantee has consulted with the affected coastal state regarding the grant objectives and purposes.
+Compatibility.—The Secretary may not award a grant under this section unless the Secretary determines that the activities to be carried out with the grant are compatible with this title and that the grant objectives and purposes are consistent with the affected coastal State’s coastal zone management plan under 16 U.S.C. § 1451 et seq.

-Authorized Objectives And Purposes.—Amounts awarded as a grant under this section shall be used for one or more of the objectives and purposes authorized under subsections (b) and (c), respectively, of section 306A.
+Authorized Objectives And Purposes.—Amounts awarded as a grant under this section shall be used for one or more of the following objectives:

+The preservation or restoration of specific areas

+that have conservation recreational, ecological, or esthetic values, or

+that contain one or more coastal resources of tribal significance, or

+for the purpose of restoring and enhancing shellfish production by the purchase and distribution of clutch material on reef tracts.

+The provision of access to public beaches and other public coastal areas and to coastal waters

+The development of a coordinated process to regulate and issue permits for aquaculture facilities in the tribal coastal zone.

+The development and implementation of plans, processes, and projects for enhancing preparedness and resilience to climate change and coastal hazards including sea level rise, lake level change, coastal storms, inundation, tsunamis, and erosion.

+The implementation of natural and natural infrastructure projects for the restoration and stabilization of shorelines to attenuate the impact of coastal storms, currents, flooding, and wave energy and to prevent or minimize shoreline erosion while supporting coastal ecosystems and habitats.

+USE TERMS AND CONDITIONS OF GRANTS. —

+Each grant made by the Secretary under this section shall be subject to such terms and conditions as may be appropriate to ensure that the grant is used for purposes consistent with this section.

+Grants made under this section may be used for—

+the acquisition of fee simple and other interests in land;

+construction projects consistent with the purposes of this section;

+engineering designs, specifications, and other appropriate reports; and

+educational, interpretive, and management costs and such other related costs consistent with the purposes of this section.

+SECTION 5.
+AUTHORIZAITION OF APPROPRIATIONS

-Funding.—Of amounts appropriated to carry out this Act, $5,000,000 is authorized to carry out this section for each fiscal year.
+AUTHORIZATION OF APPROPRIATIONS.— There is authorized $15,000,000 each fiscal year to carry out this Act.

-Definitions.—In this section:

-INDIAN LAND.—The term ‘Indian land’ has the meaning that term has under section 2601 of the Energy Policy Act of 1992 (25 U.S.C.
-3501).

-INDIAN TRIBE.—The term ‘Indian Tribe’ means an Indian tribe, as that term is defined in section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
-5304).

-TRIBAL COASTAL ZONE.—The term ‘Tribal coastal zone’ means any Indian land of an Indian Tribe that is within the coastal zone.

-TRIBAL COASTAL ZONE OBJECTIVE.—The term ‘Tribal coastal zone objective’ means, with respect to an Indian Tribe, any of the following objectives:

-Protection, restoration, or preservation of areas in the Tribal coastal zone of such Tribe that hold—

-important ecological, cultural, or sacred significance for such Tribe; or

-traditional, historic, and esthetic values essential to such Tribe.

-Preparing and implementing a special area management plan and technical planning for important coastal areas.

-Any coastal or shoreline stabilization measure, including any mitigation measure, for the purpose of public safety, public access, or cultural or historical preservation.”.
+SECTION 6.
+PROPOGATION OF PROGRAM GUIDANCE

 Guidance.—Not later than 180 days after the date of the enactment of this Act, the Secretary of Commerce shall issue guidance for the program established under the amendment made by subsection (a), including the criteria for awarding grants under such program based on consultation with Indian Tribes (as that term is defined in that amendment).

-Use Of State Grants To Fulfill Tribal Objectives.—Section 306A(c)(2) of the Coastal Zone Management Act of 1972 (16 U.S.C.
-1455a(c)(2)) is amended by striking “and” after the semicolon at the end of subparagraph (D), by striking the period at the end of subparagraph (E) and inserting “; and”, and by adding at the end the following:

-“(F) fulfilling any Tribal coastal zone objective (as that term is defined in section 320).”.
+SECTION 7.
+AFFECT ON EXISTING LEGISLATION

 Other Programs Not Affected.—Nothing in this section shall be construed to affect the ability of an Indian Tribe to apply for, receive assistance under, or participate in any program authorized by the Coastal Zone Management Act of 1972 (16 U.S.C.
 1451 et seq.) or other related Federal laws.